DevGruGold/xmrt-test-env/README.md

 - MoneroPool: Contract for managing mined Monero and distributions
 - CashDappIntegration: Contract for banking functions

+See the [testnet-deployment-guide.md](testnet-deployment-guide.md) for instructions on deploying the smart contracts to the Sepolia testnet.

-## AI Integration
+## ThirdWeb Integration

-The application uses Hume AI for:
+The application uses ThirdWeb SDK for:

-- Sentiment analysis of community feedback
-- Decision-making for the DAO's AI agents
-- Emotion detection for prioritizing feedback
+- Wallet connection and management
+- Smart contract interaction
+- Transaction handling
+- Chain management

 ## License